buchbend/uvmcmcfit/README.md

 uvmcmcfit
 =========

+This is a fork from https://github.com/sbussmann/uvmcmcfit. ** Work in Progress ** We are in the process of porting the code to Python3 and converting it to a proper python package.

 Detailed documentation is available at http://uvmcmcfit.readthedocs.org/

 Python software to fit models to interferometric data, appropriately accounting for gravitational lensing as needed.